pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/03-app-instrumentation.md

-- Manual instrumentation means that you modify your code yourself: you initialize and configure the SDK, you load instrumentation libraries, you create your own spans, metrics, etc.
+- Manual instrumentation means that you modify your code yourself: you initialize and configure the SDK, you load instrumentation libraries, you create your own spans, metrics using the API.
   Developers can use this approach to tune the observability of their application to their needs.
-- Automatic instrumentation means that you don't have to touch your code to get your application emit code.
+- Automatic instrumentation means that you don't have to touch your code to get your application emit telemetry data.
   Automatic instrumentation is great to get you started with OpenTelemetry, and it is also valuable for Application Operators, who have no access or insights about the source code.